Mitwaba

+Mitwaba, Katanga province, DR Congo: A group of internally displaced persons perform traditional music and dance on the occasion of a meeting between MONUSCO and the local population.

 Mitwaba is a city in the Haut-Katanga province of the Democratic Republic of the Congo.
 As of 2012, it had an estimated population of 4,332.

 On December 24, 1947, the first fatal airliner crash in present-day Congo occurred near Mitwaba.
 A Lockheed Lodestar on a Sabena flight from the city to Manono went down inverted after engine issues, killing all 5 onboard.